AlexYoOS/A-B-testing/README.md

 # A-B-testing
 Demo of A/B testing methodology and tools

-The repository incorporates the underlying data of the analyses, which is a standard investigation in landing page conversions.
+The repository incorporates the underlying data of the analyses, which is a standard investigation in website landing page conversions.

 The Analysis incorporates: